-If the employment of any of the named executive officers terminates for any reason, he will receive a lump-sum cash amount equal to the sum of his base salary and any accrued vacation pay through the date of termination, to the extent not previously paid.
-Additionally, under our 2010 time-based and performance-based restricted share unit awards, restricted share units awarded to a named executive officer will vest on a prorated basis through the date of termination upon a termination due to death, disability or retirement.
-The term "retirement" means cessation of services as an employee after reaching age 60 and ten years of service.
+If the employment of any named executive officer terminates for any reason, he will receive a lump-sum cash amount equal to the sum of his base salary and any accrued vacation pay through the date of termination, to the extent not previously paid.
+Additionally, the named executive officer's restricted share units will vest on a prorated basis through the date of termination upon a termination due to death, disability or retirement.
+The term "retirement" means cessation of services as an employee after reaching age 60 with ten years of service.